TFaucheux/dc-test/README.md

 # COMMON PITFALLS IN DASHBOARD DESIGN (Steven Few)
 ### [http://www.perceptualedge.com/]

-Knowing what to avoid isn’t everything, but it’s a good start.
+"Knowing what to avoid isn’t everything, but it’s a good start.
-Here’s a list of the 13 mistakes that I’ll describe in detail:
+Here’s a list of the 13 mistakes that I’ll describe in detail":
 ```
 1. Exceeding the boundaries of a single screen
 2. Supplying inadequate context for the data